EasyJet: EasyJet Hotels and EasyJet Holidays

 On 14 December 2004, EasyJet and Hotelopia, a subsidiary of First Choice Holidays, launched the co-branded EasyJetHotels accommodation booking service.
 EasyJetHotels offers accommodation products throughout the airline's network.
 Customers booking flights through the airline's website are provided with quotes for several hotels at their destination.
 Alternatively, customers can book accommodation separately at the EasyJetHotels website.

-On 28 June 2007, the airline expanded its relationship with Hotelopia by launching EasyJetHolidays, which offers Travel Trust Association protected package holidays made up of EasyJet flights and Hotelopia accommodation products.
+On 28 June 2007, the airline expanded its relationship with Hotelopia by launching EasyJet Holidays, which offers Travel Trust Association protected package holidays made up of EasyJet flights and Hotelopia accommodation products.

 On 6 November 2010, the airline started a venture with Low Cost Travel Group, to offer flights dynamically packaged with Low Cost Travel Group's accommodation through the EasyJet Holidays website.
 As of March 2011, EasyJet Holidays has provided holidays and city breaks to all of the airline's routes.

-A mid-November 2019 report indicated that the company planned to relaunch the package holiday business, after the bankruptcy of former competitor Thomas Cook."The total European package holidays market is worth around £61bn per year ... we know customers want holidays with various durations and not the traditional seven and 14 nights.
-The UK alone is a £13bn market and has grown by 6% annually," according to a company spokesperson.
+A mid November 2019 report indicated that the company planned to relaunch the package holiday business, after the bankruptcy of former competitor Thomas Cook.